milonmaze/privacy-terms-observatory-beta/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 Threats, offensive language and hate speech are not allowed on eBay.

 2 min article
-We're conducting scheduled maintenance right now.
-Until it's completed, you may encounter problems using key eBay features.
-Please try completing your activity a bit later.
 Need more help?
 Chat with us
 1 min wait time